 “Do not be overcome by evil, but overcome evil with good” (Romans 12:21).

 “Therefore (in the same way as the older folk have their own package of obligations needed for a life with Him, so too you younger ones must), make every effort to add to your faith goodness; and to goodness, knowledge; and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; and to godliness, mutual affection; and to mutual affection, love.”
 (2 Peter 1:5-7)

 “Rejoice with those who rejoice; mourn with those who mourn.
 Live in harmony with one another.
 Do not be proud, but be willing to associate with people of low positions Do not be conceited” (Romans 12:15-16).

 “The Lord detests lying lips, but he delights in people who are trustworthy” (Proverbs 12:25).

-These passages provide selected though representative sampling of biblical values.
-They explain that the Christian is expected to have faith and trust along with other qualities they need to develop and maintain.
+These passages provide a few samples of biblical values.
+They explain that the Christian is expected to have faith and trust along with other faith-based qualities they need to develop and maintain.

 Having Faith or Doing Good: Where Do You Stand?

 You may wonder about or feel stomped by the question of which of these two better represents Christian life.
 There need not be any disagreement about which of believing or good actions has precedence in a Christian’s life because it is not a matter of either-or.
 Christian life always starts with believing in who Jesus is.
 Once we accept Christ as our Lord and Savior we come to understand the necessity of and value in doing good, because we follow after the behavior to us of Jesus himself in whom we have come to believe.
 The bible says: “We love because he first loved us.
 (1 John 4:19); and Jesus himself says: “As I have loved you, so you must love one another” (John 13:34).
 Therefore good works are a natural outcome of faith in Christ.